Chart Color Schemes

 Population growth drivers in Essendon West are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-The Essendon West statistical area's population is estimated at around 1,723 as of November 2025.
-This reflects an increase of 164 people since the 2021 Census, which reported a population of 1,559 people.
-The change was inferred from the resident population of 1,693 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 31 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,672 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Essendon West's growth rate of 10.5% since the 2021 census exceeded the SA3 area's growth rate of 7.3%, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 63.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Essendon West's population is estimated at around 1,724 as of Feb 2026.
+This reflects an increase of 165 people (10.6%) since the 2021 Census, which reported a population of 1,559 people.
+The change is inferred from the resident population of 1,693 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 31 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,673 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Essendon West's growth of 10.6% since the 2021 census exceeded the SA3 area (7.3%), along with the national average, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 63.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population